 As they sat watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car in front of the Japanese soldiers.
 He got out of the car and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
 The Japanese sergeant ordered the soldiers to lower their guns.

-Later in the day, Frank’s group of POWs was moved to a school yard in Mariveles.
+Later in the day, Frank’s group of POWs was moved to a schoolyard in Mariveles.
 The POWs were left sitting in the sun for hours.
 The Japanese did not feed them or give them water.

 The POWs were ordered to move again by the Japanese.
 Frank and the other men had no idea that they had started what became known as the death march.
 At one point the POWs were ordered to sit.
-Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
+Behind the POWs were four Japanese artillery pieces that began firing on Corregidor and Ft.
 Drum which had not surrendered.

 Shells from these two American forts began landing among the POWs.
 The POWs could do little since they had no place to hide.
 Some POWs were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.